Luke Littler: Impact on darts

 Following Littler's unexpected run to the final at the 2024 PDC World Championship, an unprecedented number of new fans began to both play and watch darts, and a record high of 3.7 million viewers watched the 2024 world final.
 The president of the Professional Darts Corporation, Barry Hearn, attributed this phenomenon to Littler's success and described it as "Littlermania", while others have dubbed it the "[Luke] Littler effect".

 Littler was named BBC Young Sports Personality of the Year in 2024, becoming the first darts player to receive the award.
 He also finished as runner-up for BBC Sports Personality of the Year behind 2024 Summer Olympics gold medalist Keely Hodgkinson.
-Google revealed that he was the United Kingdom's most searched athlete in 2024, while also placing third in the most searched people category ahead of UK Prime Minister Keir Starmer and King Charles III.
+Google revealed that he was the United Kingdom's most searched athlete in 2024, while also placing third in the most searched people category ahead of Keir Starmer and King Charles III.
 In June 2025, Littler was appointed a Member of the Order of the British Empire (MBE) in the 2025 Birthday Honours for services to darts.
+He was nominated for Breakthrough of the Year at the 2026 Laureus World Sports Awards and listed in "The 100 Most Influential People in Sports 2026" by Time.